stackrox/stackrox/README.md

 ```

 When prompted, enter the credentials for whatever image registry you are
-downloading Mitigate from.
+downloading StackRox Prevent from.
 Usually, this is [Docker Hub](https://hub.docker.com).
 They are necessary so that Sensor can properly deploy the Benchmark Bootstrap
 service on all cluster nodes when requested.
 You may set these as `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` in your